 He wasn't just thought of as a lower ranked receiver who's success would be a pipe dream...horrifically, he wasn't even thought of at all by local or national reporters or analysts.....thrown away, castoff...and it would be this rejection which would fuel his rise.

 “I like my ranking,” Jefferson said.
 “I like that I was a two-star and under the radar.
 It just makes me more eager to do what I do.”

 Though he started at quarterback first, he switched to wide receiver as a sophomore and "the rest is history" as Destrehan Coach Stephen Robicheaux explained to Geaux247.

-Although Justin put up a considerable amount of good film at Destrehan High School, he became lost in the shuffle alongside teammate (future Notre Dame) receiver Michael Young.
+Following in their footsteps, Justin put up a considerable amount of good film at Destrehan High School, yet somehow he became lost in the shuffle alongside teammate (future Notre Dame) receiver Michael Young.

 Destrehan Coach Stephen Robicheaux acknowledged Justin's "175 lb, skinny frame" and the fact he "dripped with athleticism" but pointed to the obvious factor as to why school after school passed on Justin:

 "They all saw that last name....and if any of them were doing their jobs correctly, they knew about his family roots at LSU...they all knew he wasn't going anywhere else..."

 Despite his familial connections to Louisiana State University, his brothers Rickey and Jordan both having moderate to successful careers in Baton Rouge, the obstacles in front of Justin were pointing to a "third Jefferson not being a charm".